 As an appellate counsel, Matt represented more than 100 clients appealing their criminal convictions.
 He researched and drafted briefs and presented oral arguments on constitutional, evidentiary and procedural grounds.
 Matt argued five appeals before the U.S. Court of Appeals for the Armed Forces and the Army Court of Criminal Appeals, including successfully arguing the high-profile interlocutory appeal in United States v.
 Sgt.
 Bowe Bergdahl.

 In addition, Matt has acted as general counsel to senior military leadership, providing advice and counsel on internal investigations, ethics and fiscal issues, as well as criminal and administrative law matters.
 Matt was the legal advisor on over 50 internal investigations and was the co-investigator on a toxic work environment investigation into the most senior leader of his organization.
 Matt was also responsible for leading a review of military contractor misconduct and reimbursement for military equipment that was stolen in transit from military operations during shipping.
-During his deployment to Afghanistan, Matt provided legal advice and guidance on the targeting on insurgents and the use of classified intelligence.
+During his deployment to Afghanistan, Matt provided legal advice and guidance on the targeting of insurgents and the use of classified intelligence.

 Commercial Litigation